rwredding/jerrycurl/README.md

 This runs the `Restore`, `Clean`, `Build`, `[Test]` and `[Pack]` targets on `jerrycurl.sln` and places any packaged `.nupkg` in the `/artifacts/packages` folder.
 Each target can also be run manually in Visual Studio if preferred.

-By default, the `Test` target skips any test that requires live running database server.
-To help you to include these, you can use our [`docker compose` script](test/tools/boot-dbs.ps1) to boot up instances of our supported databases.
+By default, the `Test` target skips any unit test that requires live running database server.
+To help you to include these, you can run our [`docker compose` script](test/tools/boot-dbs.ps1) to boot up instances of our supported databases.

 ```powershell
 PS> .\test\tools\boot-dbs.ps1 up sqlserver,mysql,postgres,oracle